Types of assessment

 You can have someone with you on a telephone assessment.
 If they cannot be in person with you, we can add them to the telephone call.
 We will ask you for their number and they should be ready to answer the phone at the time of your appointment.

-If you are unable to attend your assessment or have missed a call from the Functional Assessor, please contact us as soon as possible.
+If you are unable to attend your assessment or have missed a call from the health professional, please contact Serco as soon as possible.

-The Functional Assessor undertaking your assessment will check your identity and explain what you should expect.
+The health professional undertaking your assessment will check your identity and explain what you should expect.

 During your assessment, you can expect to be asked about your health conditions or disabilities and how your condition affects your day-to-day life.